Trusted by the world’s leading companies

 Right to left (RTL)

-Displays text in the right-to-left (RTL) direction for users working with languages like Hebrew, Arabic, or Persian.
+Display text from right to left (RTL) for users working with languages like Hebrew, Arabic, or Persian.

 Column sizing